Adam Bandt

-Adam Paul Bandt (born 11 March 1972) is an Australian politician and former industrial lawyer who is the leader of the Australian Greens and federal MP for Melbourne.
-Previously, he served as co-deputy leader of the Greens from 2012 to 2015 and 2017 to 2020.
-He was elected leader following the resignation of Senator Richard Di Natale in February 2020.
+Adam Paul Bandt (born 11 March 1972) is an Australian former politician and industrial lawyer who was the leader of the Australian Greens from 2020 to 2025.
+He previously served as the member of parliament (MP) for the Victorian division of Melbourne from 2010 to 2025 and was the co-deputy leader of the Greens from 2012 to 2015 and 2017 to 2020.

 Bandt won his seat in the 2010 federal election, becoming the first member of the Greens elected to the House of Representatives at a federal election, and the second overall after Michael Organ, who was elected at a by-election.
 Bandt first contested the seat in 2007, narrowly losing to the Labor Party's Lindsay Tanner.
-Following his success in the 2010 election, Bandt retained the seat in 2013, 2016, 2019, and 2022 elections.
+Following his success in the 2010 election, Bandt retained the seat in the 2013, 2016, 2019, and 2022 elections.
+He was elected leader of the Greens following the resignation of Richard Di Natale in February 2020.

+Bandt lost his seat of Melbourne to Labor's Sarah Witty at the 2025 Australian federal election following a 4.4% decrease in his primary vote.

 Early life and education

 Childhood and education

 Bandt was born in Adelaide on 11 March 1972.
 He is the son of Allan and Moira Bandt.
 His mother, a teacher and school principal, was born in England and arrived in Australia as a Ten Pound Pom.
 His father was a social worker who later ran a human resources consultancy.
 He is of Barossa German descent on his father's side.

 Bandt moved to Perth at about the age of 10 and attended Hollywood Senior High School.
 He graduated from Murdoch University in 1996 with Bachelor of Arts and Bachelor of Laws degrees, and was awarded the Sir Ronald Wilson Prize for Academic Achievement, "which is given to the graduate who best combines distinguished academic performance in law units with qualities of character, leadership and all-round contribution to the life of the university".